-Questions or concerns regarding VA educational benefits may be directed to Marilyn Brislin, the New College VA liaison, at mailto:mbrislin@ncf.edu or (941) 487-4232.
+Questions or concerns regarding VA educational benefits may be directed to the New College VA liaison in the Office of the registrar, at records@ncf.edu or (941) 487-4230.
 All veterans, veterans' dependents, and active duty military personnel may request assistance with pre-admission counseling, pre-registration advising, and veterans' benefit resources.